hashicorp/terraform-provider-aws/website/docs/r/finspace_kx_user.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `arn` - Amazon Resource Name (ARN) identifier of the KX user.
+* `id` - A comma-delimited string joining environment ID and user name.
 * `tags_all` - Map of tags assigned to the resource, including those inherited from the provider [`default_tags` configuration block](/docs/providers/aws/index.html#default_tags-configuration-block).

 ## Timeouts